-Free Legal Clinic For COVID-19 Questions For Employees As a result of the Caronavirus Crisis thousands of Illinois workers were laid off.
-We provided pro bono counseling to countless of Illinois workers to advise them of their rights and to help them apply for unemployment.
+Free Legal Clinic For COVID-19 Questions For Employees As a result of the Coronavirus Crisis thousands of Illinois workers were laid off.
+We provided pro bono counseling to hundreds of Illinois workers to advise them of their rights and to help them apply for unemployment.
+Here is an interview with David Fish on CBS:

 The Naperville Park District will add a menorah to its holiday display that currently features Santa Claus.
 Commissioners, feeling they could face a lawsuit, took up the matter behind closed doors Thursday.
 The park district had rejected an earlier request by the Chabad Jewish Center of Naperville to display the candelabrum.
 However, the majority of the board on Thursday agreed to accept the menorah donation and make it part of the display at the Riverwalk.
 Goldstein had sent a letter to the park district last month asking for permission to add the menorah to the park district’s Santa House display along the Riverwalk.
 The park district turned him down, saying its ordinances prohibit any private entity or person from erecting any kind of symbol or message at the Riverwalk.